fuglyuckDev/fuglyuckDev/README.md

 - 👋 Hi, I’m @fuglyuckDev
-- 👀 I’m interested in Gaming, cars and code!
+- 👀 I’m interested in Gaming, cars, airsoft and code!
-- 🌱 I’m currently learning NextJS, ExpressJS & MongoDB.
+- ✨ Primary stack: Next.js, PostgreSQL, Vercel Blob.
-- 👨‍💻 During my learning, I'm constantly pushing my HTML, CSS and Javascript skills, with more languages to come!
+- 💞️ If I don't know it today, I will tomorrow.
-- 💞️ I’m looking to expand my knowledge and start a career in web-development!
+- 🥀 Slightly Inactive profile as I used multiple different github accounts for work and side projects.

 <!---
 fuglyuckDev/fuglyuckDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.